MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/enable-cash-flow-forecasting.md

 ---
 # required metadata

-title: Enable Cash flow forecasts
+title: Enable cash flow forecasts (preview)
-description: This topic describes the steps for enabling the Cash flow forecasts feature within Finance Insights.
+description: This topic explains how to turn on the Cash flow forecasts feature in Finance Insights.
 author: ShivamPandey-msft
 manager: AnnBe
 ms.date: 07/24/2020